-This post introduces you to afternoon tea at four different establishments around the world.
-It shows you how even though they essentially have the same essence and underlying premise of including scones with jam and cream, sandwiches and other savoury delights as well as sweet pleasures, high teas can also be very individual.
+This post introduces you to afternoon tea at six different establishments around the world (with a couple of extra tips thrown in).
+It shows you how even though they essentially have the same essence and underlying premise of including scones with jam and cream, sandwiches and other savoury delights as well as sweet pleasures, high teas can also be very individual and unique.

 Before I start with the Park Hyatt Sydney I must warn you that I am biased with all things Sydney related since it is my home town and still one of my favourite, if not the favourite, place in the world.